tobiasGuta/tobiasGuta/README.md

 # Hi there 👋,

-I'm a Tobias A passionate about Technology.
+I’m Tobias, a person passionate about technology.

 ### :woman_technologist: About Me :